batial/batial/README.md

-### Hi there 👋 I'm Birunthaban Sarventhiran,
+### Hi there 👋 I'm Sebastian Debesa,

-I'm a second year software engineering undergraduate at University of Kelaniya and I'm also following a applied statistics diploma at IASSL.

-- ⚡ **Fun fact:** I believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
-- 🔭 I’m currently studying:
-	- Mobile Application Development
-	- Web Application Development
-- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
-- 💬 Talk to me about Space, Philosophy, Science, anything that interests you.
+I'm currently studying for a Bachelor's degree in Information Technology at UTEC University in Uruguay.

 ## My Skills Include